skjarvee/Data_Analyst_Projects/README.md

   2.Silver Layer : This layer will get the data from the broze layer and clean data by removing duplicate, null handling, etc. ETL process in this layer.

   3.Gold Layer   : Gets data from silver layer after the ETL process is done.
-In this layer , i will do modeling, normalization, standardisatio and make the data ready for analysis.
+In this layer , i will do modeling, normalization, standardisation and make the data ready for analysis. create views for each required tables.

 ===========================================================================